 Adult upper shell length: 9 to 13 inches; occasionally to 15 inches.
 Males are slightly smaller than females.

-Throughout the southern half of the state.
+Occurs throughout the southern half of the state.

 Habitat and Conservation

-The word “cooter” has African roots, arriving in the American South in the 1830s from the Bambara or Malinke word “kuta” (turtle).
+The word “cooter” has African roots, arriving with enslaved people in the American South in the 1830s.
+It is from the Bambara or Malinke word “kuta” (turtle).
 In Ozark dialect, “cooter” could mean nearly any hard-shelled turtle; it was also a verb meaning “wander aimlessly”: “He was a-cooterin’ round amongst the womenfolks.”